 The single most important ingredient in the recipe for success is transparency because transparency builds trust. – Denise Morrison

 Are you transparent with your clients and employees?
-If you are not then it breeds mistrust between employees and yourself as the founder; while bringing up credibility questions between your company and the customers.
+If you are not then you might breed mistrust between employees and yourself as the founder; while bringing up credibility questions between your company and the customers.

-Be as transparent to your customers and team as you possibly can be in away that does not jeopardize the company.
-Keeping things away from them only makes things worse.
+Be as transparent to your customers and team as you possibly can be in a way that does not jeopardize the company.
+Keeping things from them only makes things worse.

 10. Eliminate Communication Barriers